 Sex: single clone

-Notes: This plant was introduced by Kondo in the Seventies, and donated to the Fullerton Arboretum (CSUF).
+Notes: This plant was introduced by Kondo in the 1970s.
+It was donated to CSUF by Leo C. Song in December/9/1976.
 At the time it was labelled “N. thorelii – Kondo”.
 It was used to produce lots of hybrids.
 It remained in cultivation for a long time.
 The specimens owned by Jeff Shafer and Dave Evans became popular on the web when we all tried to identify the indochinese species spread in cultivation, around 2004.
 Photo and plant by Dave Evans.

 Sex: single clones